social-web/social_web/README.md

 ## Hooks

 SocialWeb is extensible via hooks.
-Register a hook with a callable object to react to events handled by SocialWeb.
+Hook into the SocialWeb request-response cycle using a block.
 A hook yields an `event` object, with parameters accessible via square brackets.

 Some hooks expect a specific data structure to be returned.
 For example, the `activity_pub.inbox.get.before` expects an array of Activity Streams-compatible